 NOTE: These values were generated by consensus and are based solely on professional experience and clinical impressions because there are no scientifically rigorous published data for guidance.
-These guidelines do not consider other aspects of the clinical examination, symptoms, and patient history.
+These guidelines do not consider other aspects of the clinical examination, symptoms, and patient and family history.
 The exact values are unknown and may differ among age groups; they are presented as general guidelines that should be tailored to the individual child.
+For the youngest children, an evaluation every 3 to 6 months may be needed to evaluate progression.
 Specific guidelines for older children are not provided because refractive correction is determined by the severity of the refractive error, visual acuity, and visual symptoms.

-The values represent the minimum difference in the magnitude of refractive error between eyes that would prompt refractive correction.
-Threshold for correction of anisometropia should be lower if the child has strabismus.
+The values represent the minimum difference in the magnitude of refractive error between eyes that would prompt refractive correction in the absence of other abnormalities.
+Threshold for correction of anisometropia should be lower if the child has strabismus or amblyopia.